-FEC Advisory Opinion Number 2004-26: On behalf of Representative Gerald C. Weller and his fiancée, Zury Rios Sosa.
+FEC Advisory Opinion Number 2004-26: On behalf of Rep. Gerald C. Weller and his fiancée, Zury Rios Sosa.

-FEC Advisory Opinion Number 2004-33: On behalf of The Ripon Society and Representative Sue Kelly.
+FEC Advisory Opinion Number 2004-33: On behalf of The Ripon Society and Rep. Sue Kelly.

-- FEC described ground rules under which organization exempt under I.R.C. § 501(c)(4) may disseminate a television ad featuring a Representative during the time preceding a general election.
+- FEC described ground rules under which an organization exempt under I.R.C. § 501(c)(4) may disseminate a television ad featuring a representative during the time preceding a general election.

-- FEC provided guidance on complex questions arising when a federal official, Representative Cantor, raises funds in connection with a non-federal election.
+- FEC provided guidance on complex questions arising when a federal official, Rep. Cantor, raises funds in connection with a non-federal election.

 FEC Advisory Opinion Number 2003-34: On behalf of Viacom, Inc., its wholly owned subsidiary, Showtime Networks, Inc., and TMD Productions, Inc.

-- FEC confirmed that television reality show contestants that participate in a simulated presidential campaign would be exempt from FEC regulation.
+- FEC confirmed that television reality show contestants who participate in a simulated presidential campaign would be exempt from FEC regulation.

-FEC Advisory Opinion Number 2003-39: On behalf of Credit Union National Association, the Credit Union Legislative Action Council of CUNA and the North Carolina Local Government Employees' Federal Credit Union.
+FEC Advisory Opinion Number 2003-39: On behalf of Credit Union National Association, the Credit Union Legislative Action Council of Credit Union National Association, and the North Carolina Local Government Employees' Federal Credit Union.

 - FEC confirmed that funds matching contributions to an affiliated PAC that are donated to a charity by a collecting agent will be treated as appropriate solicitation costs of the PAC's connected organization.

-FEC Advisory Opinion Number 2002-11: On behalf of Mortgage Bankers Association of America and the Mortgage Bankers Association of America Political Action Committee.
+FEC Advisory Opinion Number 2002-11: On behalf of Mortgage Bankers Association of America and the Mortgage Bankers Association of America PAC.